PandoraMission/pandora-sat/docs/README.md

 # PandoraSat

-This Python package contains metadata for Pandora, and **basic** functions to create estimates of, e.g. count rates from targets on the detectors.
+This Python package contains metadata for Pandora and **basic** functions describing things such as detector sensitivity and zeropoint estimation.

 ### Installation

-To install this package you can use
+Eventually, to install this package you will be able to use

 ```
 pip install pandora-sat --upgrade
 ```

+For now, clone this repository, enter the `pandora-sat` directory, and execute the command `poetry install` to build the package locally.
 Make sure to upgrade regularly to get the latest estimates of the Pandora meta data.

 ### Example Usage